 Salem State, the most diverse public university in her home state of Massachusetts, checked both boxes.
 Its student body was 8 percent Hispanic, and growing, and the graduation gap between its white and Hispanic students had narrowed at the time to less than two percentage points, well below the national average of 10 percentage points.
 The school was doing so much better than its peers that it was named a top 10 institution for Latino student success by The Education Trust, which advocates for low-income and racial minority college-going.

-Almodovar, the daughter of Puerto Rican immigrants, was sold.
-She enrolled in the fall of 2015, and immediately felt at home, she recalled.
+Almodovar, the daughter of Puerto Rican parents who moved to the mainland, was sold.* She enrolled in the fall of 2015, and immediately felt at home, she recalled.

 “I was like, ‘Yes, this is where I want to be,’” said Almodovar, who is now a junior.